cortexlabs/cortex/README.md

 **Machine learning infrastructure for developers: build  machine learning applications faster.**

-Cortex is an open-source platform for building, deploying, and managing machine learning systems in production.
-It is designed for any developer who wants to build machine learning powered web services.
+Cortex is an open-source platform for building, deploying, and managing machine learning applications in production.
+It is designed for any developer who wants to build machine learning powered services.

 Cortex is actively maintained by Cortex Labs.
 We're a venture-backed team of infrastructure engineers and [we're hiring](https://angel.co/cortex-labs-inc/jobs).